Kokerboom–Auas High Voltage Power Line: Location

 The 400 kilo Volt power line starts at the NamPower 400kV substation at Kokerboom, near the city of Keetmanshoop, in Namibia's ǁKaras Region.
 Kokerboom is about 16 km, by road, northeast of Keetmanshoop, on the road to Koes (M29 Highway).

 The power line travels in a general northerly direction to end at another 400kV substation, also owned by NamPower, located at Auas, near the town of Dordabis, in the Khomas Region of Namibia.
 Dordabis is located about 94 km, southeast of the city of Windhoek the national capital and largest city in the country.

 The power line passes through three Namibian regions; namely ǁKaras Region, Hardap Region and Khomas Region.
 Its length, from end to end is in excess of 800 km.

 Overview

 The power line is being developed as part of plans to improve power delivery, reliability and stability of the Namibian electricity grid.
 This will ensure the safe and reliable importation of power from the South African utility, Eskom.
-In the future, when NamPower has excess electricity to sell to the Southern African Power Pool, this transmission line ensures, efficient means of transporting that power to South Africa and to its final destination.
-In addition, Namibia being a large country, with urban centres sparsely spaced out, transmission of power at these high voltages, reduces technical losses over those long distances.
+In the future, when NamPower has excess electricity to sell to the Southern African Power Pool, this transmission line ensures, an efficient means of transporting that power to South Africa and to its final destination.
+In addition, Namibia being a large country, with urban centres sparsely spaced out, the transmission of power at these high voltages, reduces technical losses over those long distances.